wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 Mod Settings: Set `Helmet Protection` and `Bandage Heal` to `OFF`.
 * **HoloTime**:
 For `Toggle HoloTime Display`, set it to the `?/` key.
 Then, click on `Widget Position`, and move the widget to the very top middle of your screen, with `Y` being close to 1, and `X` being close to half of your monitor's resolution width.
 Then, ensure that scale is `0.5`.
+* **FallUI**:
+Customize this as you see fit, UI is subjective here.
+I will provide a full guide on what I do in 1.2.1, since I haven't had time to play enough to decide what is best.
 * **VAFS Redux**:
 Focus: For `Hotkey: Toggle Focus`, put `Q`.
 If you cannot, rebind VATS in your regular settings menu.
 Attack: For `Hotkey Use Critical`, put `L Alt`.